modular/modular/Cache/docs/README.md

 /// Subclasses should use this to provide the implementation of getting an
 /// item from storage.
 virtual CacheFindResult findImpl(StringRef keyHash) const = 0;
-/// Subclasses should use this to provide the implementation of clearing the
-/// cache.
-Subclasses may choose not to provide this, for example, a cloud
-/// storage backend may not wish to actually clear all its storage.
-Backends
-/// are advised to kick off a clear operation asynchronously. virtual ErrorOrSuccess clearImpl() { return success(); }
 ```

 ### KeyInfo